The Bulletin: School of Arts and Sciences: BFA

 Full-time and part-time students may earn studio credit for hands-on, professional visual arts work experience outside the SMFA at Tufts.
 This encourages advanced students to become familiar with the professional arts community in a variety of traditional, new visual media, and community-engaged practices.

-Students may receive credit for internships after they have been a student at SMFA at Tufts for at least two semesters (fall and spring only).
+Students may receive credit for internships starting the first semester of their sophomore year, summer term excluded.
 To receive studio credit for an internship, students must register for their internship as a course in consultation and approval from the Tufts Career Center.
 Students may register for 2 or 4 credits during the fall and spring semesters and 2, 4 or 6 credits during the summer semester, depending on the number of hours committed to the internship.
 Internship credits count toward a student’s review board eligibility in the fall and spring semesters.

 Grading